-Applications for all Postgraduate Research vacancies should be made using the online application form on the University of East Anglia’s website.
-The links at the bottom of this page will take you through to the application form.
+Applications for all studentships should be made using the online application form on the University of East Anglia’s website.

 - Official Transcripts (in English) of your Higher Education qualifications

-We require two references and you will need to request these.
+- Two references – We require two references and you will need to request these.
 At least one of these must be an academic reference.
-References will not be considered from supervisors on the project you are applying for.
+References will not be considered from supervisors of the project you are applying for

-Personal statement no more than 500 words, outlining why your background experience relates to undertaking research study with us.
+- Personal statement – Your personal statement must be no more than 500 words and should outline how your experience relates to undertaking research study with us

-CV detailing professional qualifications, publications and research interests if applying for a research degree (PhD, MPhil and MSc by Research).
+- Curriculum Vitae – Your CV should detail professional qualifications, publications and research interests when applying for a research degree (PhD, MPhil and MSc by Research)

-Other Applications – If you are applying for a research degree with the aim of securing your own funding from an external source please also include a research proposal of not more than 1000 words, giving the names of any research faculty members working in your research area.
+- Self-funded – If you are applying for a research degree that would be funded by yourself (including those that may be part-funded by one of our Scholarships for overseas applicants), you should include a research proposal of no more than 900 words, giving the name(s) of the research faculty member(s) working in your research area